On the Hybrid Nature of ABPMS Process Frames and its Implications on Automated Process Discovery: The ABPMS Process Frame

-Fourth, and perhaps most importantly, the semi-concurrency of the process frame, as outlined in this paper, complicates the use of existing process discovery approaches, including the approaches already mentioned in this section, as these approaches rely on detecting frequent directly-follows relations between pairs of activities.
+Fourth, and most importantly for this paper, the semi-concurrency of the process frame, as outlined in this paper, complicates the use of existing (procedural) process discovery approaches, including the approaches already mentioned in this section, because these approaches rely on detecting frequent directly-follows relations between pairs of activities.
 Consider again the process frame in \cref{fig:interplay}.
-If \activity{K} (in $m2$) is executed, then the next activity, from the perspective of $m2$, must be \activity{L}.
+From the perspective of $m2$, every execution of \activity{K} must be followed by \activity{L}.
 However, if \activity{C} (in $m1$) is executed between \activity{K} and \activity{L}, then that will ``break'' the corresponding directly-follows relation in the overall execution trace, while leaving the projection of that trace on the activities of $m2$ intact (cf. \cref{sec:formalization}).
-This would not be a problem if all behavioral components of the process frame are known in advance, as one could simply split the event log into sub-logs based on behavioral components, similar to the object-centric approach in \cite{DBLP:journals/fuin/AalstB20}, however such foreknowledge is not assumed in this paper.
-A similar approach could also be taken on the basis of segmentation techniques, such as the one in~\cite{DBLP:conf/bpm/GuntherRA09}, however, our strong emphasis on semi-concurrency, activity overlaps, and both declarative and procedural behaviors, is likely to cause issues with adopting these approaches as-is.
+If all behavioral components are known in advance, then this issue can be solved by simply splitting the event log into corresponding sub-logs, similar to the object-centric approach in \cite{DBLP:journals/fuin/AalstB20}, however, such foreknowledge cannot be assumed in all cases.
+Furthermore, splitting the event log according to a fixed set of components from the outset would not support the exploration of alternative process frame variants, that may be obtained, for example, by replacing some subsets of declarative constraints with behaviorally equivalent procedural fragments (or vice versa) or, as already discussed, by adding additional specifications to reveal otherwise implicit interactions between specifications.

-Feasibility of automated process (frame) discovery, from traditional event logs, and considering the above implications, is explored in the next section.